 The pre-construction review meeting at the project location is a critical step to getting the entire team focused.
-This meeting is team collaboration and should include your representative, facilities or landlord representative, design team, the contractor's project manager, and superintendent, and the GE Healthcare Project Manager.
+This meeting is team collaboration and should include your representative, facilities or landlord representative, design team, the contractor's project manager, and superintendent, and your GE Healthcare Project Manager.

 Your contractor is responsible for the construction schedule and adherence to all construction-related drawings and specifications.
 Use this meeting to make sure all project participants commit to the current project schedule.
-If the parties cannot reach agreement on the current project schedule during this meeting, schedule a timely follow-up meeting to resolve any schedule issues and obtain consensus ensure from all.
+If the parties cannot reach agreement on the current project schedule during this meeting, schedule a timely follow-up meeting to resolve any schedule issues and obtain consensus from all.

-Publish the final written project schedule and distribute it to all members of the project team, including the GE Healthcare Project Manager.
-The project schedule determines the start of the manufacturing process at GE Healthcare for your new system.
+Publish the final written project schedule and distribute it to all members of the project team, including your GE Healthcare Project Manager.
+Your project schedule is instrumental in determining the start of the manufacturing process at GE Healthcare for your new system.

-Topics to review Facilities/ Landlord Representative Architect Contractor GE Project Manager Review the Site Readiness Assessment Checklist for items that need to be completed prior to delivery of the system Finalize construction schedule to meet system delivery dates.
-Set delivery dates for the magnet and system, including any pre-delivery items.
+Topics to review Facilities or Landlord Representative Architect Contractor GE Project Manager Review the Site Readiness Assessment Checklist for items that need to be completed prior to delivery of the system.
+Finalize construction schedule to meet system delivery dates.
+Set delivery dates for the system, including any pre- delivery items.
 Review scope of project and impact on cycle times.
-Highlight critical path events/long lead time items, such as RF shield, HVAC equipment, cryogen vent material, permanent power for the system, chilled water source, required exhaust vent, DC lighting controller, power feeder, main disconnect panel, cable trays, electrical ductwork, and other identified long lead items.
+Highlight critical path events/long lead time items, such as HVAC equipment, permanent power for the system, power feeder, main disconnect panel, cable trays, electrical ductwork, and other identified long lead items.
 Identify roles and responsibilities for drawings, submittals, and review process in order to avoid schedule delays.
 Review the GE Healthcare site-specific final equipment installation drawings and the construction drawings in detail with all subcontractors, including the delivery requirements/route.
-Review and identify the delivery route and method for the magnet and system.
+Review and identify the delivery route and method for the system.
 Will a crane be utilized?
 Where will it be staged?
 Verify if a local street access permit is required and how it will be obtained by the delivery dates